 - Oversee the Group’s conduct in relation to its corporate and societal obligations, including setting the guidance, direction and policies for the Group’s TCF, corporate responsibility agenda and related activities and advising the Board and management on these matters.

-The Governance Committee is chaired by the Chief Executive and comprises functional heads from the appropriate disciplines.
+The Governance Committee is Chaired by the Chief Executive and comprises functional heads from the appropriate disciplines.
 Committee meetings are normally attended by the Group Managing Director, Chief Financial Officer, Chief Operating Officer and by other senior executives from the Group as requested.